tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga.md

 # Azure Time Series Insights (GA)

-Azure Time Series Insights GA enables following data access operations in Time Series Insights (GA) environment:
+Azure Time Series Insights, in general availability (GA), enables the following data access operations:
 * View and query data for an environment.
-For more information, see [Query](ga-query.md) section.
+For more information, see the [Query API](ga-query.md) article.
 * Push reference data in an environment.